-Who you market to, and how, is the most important element in the webinar process.
+Who you market to, and how, is the most important element in the webinar process, whether it be free or paid webinars.

 You have 2 main marketing options (1) email, and (2) social media.